What We Do

 Help is provided for transportation to interviews and medical appointments when funds are available.

-We offer Bible Studies twice every day at 10:30am and 1:30pm to help guests seek God’s plan for their lives.
+We offer Bible Studies once a day at 10:30 a.m. to help guests seek God’s plan for their lives.

 The Chapel of the Good Shepherd